 DID YOU KNOW THAT…?

-Regarding their dating, the place where they were made, and whom the Riace Bronzes represent, there are twelve scientifically recognized hypotheses from scholars all over the world … all of which contrast with one another.
-This increases the fascination with and mystery around the two heroes even more!
+Regarding their date, location, creators, and which characters are represented by the Riace Bronzes, there are twelve accredited hypotheses by scholars from all over the world, all of which are different from one another.
+This increases the charm and mystery around the two heroes even more!

 Treasures at the bottom of the sea